Zemchar/OpenProto/README.md

   through a phone hotspot
 - A text animation framework for quickly creating new text-based animated expressions
 - Customizable panel parameters to allow for a wide range of configurations
-- Integration with in-suit electronics
+- Continuous, Mirrored, And Duplicated modes for chained panels
 - Asynchronous loading of animations & smart swapping for a seamless experience

+### Special thanks to Ray for all the awesome art!

 ## Installation & Running

 1. Clone this repository on your raspberry pi and run `sudo sh first_run.sh` on your first installation.
 2. Reboot your system if you were prompted to
 3. (Optional) open a screen instance to allow you to run the program in the background
-4. run `sudo python3 main.py` to start the program
+4. Run `sudo python3 main.py` to start the program
 5. Connect to the web interface via your raspberry pi's IP address, adjust your settings, and go!

+> [!WARNING]
+> This server is NOT secure.
+> The idea is you run this only on a local network, like a phone hotspot!
+> In this case your weakest link is the security of the network this is connected to.
+Don't leave this passwordless
+> Be careful who you give access!

 #### Depends On:
 - [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix)